After Genesis 5, the Old Testament does not mention Adam. He doesn’t reappear in Scripture until the genealogy of Jesus.

 The questions seem endless and some of them are very important.
 We can at least say that Scripture is clear about the universal sinfulness and condemnation of all people, resulting in death.

-Those who feel slighted for being affected by Adam’s sin are not likely to respond the same way when affected by the sacrificial death of Jesus.
+Those who feel slighted for being affected by Adam’s sin are not likely to respond the same way when effected by the sacrificial death of Jesus.
 “For as in Adam all die, so in Christ all will be made alive” (I Corinthians 15:22) and “one righteous act resulted in justification and life for all people” (Romans 5:18).

 What about Cain?